Formal specification and verification of the OSI session layer using the Calculus of Communicating Systems (CCS)

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Barjaktarovic, Milica, "Formal specification and verification of the OSI session layer using the Calculus of Communicating Systems (CCS)" (1995).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 195.
+195.